 NEW DETAILS: 2 arrested for allegedly dousing man in paint thinner before setting his home on fire

-ST. GEORGE — Two people were arrested for allegedly dousing a man they met on a dating app in paint thinner and setting his home on fire, causing him to be intubated at a hospital and killing his cat, according to arrest documents obtained by WBRZ.
+ST. GEORGE — Two people were arrested for allegedly dousing a man they met on a dating app in paint thinner and setting his home on fire, causing him to be intubated at a hospital, according to arrest documents obtained by WBRZ.

-According to an arrest warrant, the victim met 32-year-old Lerico Walker and 29-year-old Dvante Artrelle Dotson on a dating app.
-He told investigators with the St. George Fire Department that he invited Walker and Dotson to his home on Elm Row Lane on the night of Dec.
-14.

-Once at the victim’s house, the three allegedly smoked meth and marijuana.
-The victim told investigators his next memory was waking up the next morning, naked in the bathtub with his cat.
-He left the bathroom and said he found Walker and Dotson accessing his credit card information.

 SGFD said firefighters got the blaze under control within an hour.